siobhanmcgill/denyconformity/README.md

 ```

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## TODO

+* Post series functionality.
+* Deep linking to a post.
+* Saving comments.
+* Admin tools.
+* Bug fixes and tests.
+* Build and deploy process for production.
+* Production set up and URL mapping, etc.